martinnff/Procedural-terrain/README.md

 - \\2 Positive rotation in x axis with angle_2
 - /2 Negative rotation in x axis with angle_2
 - | Turn 180º
-- d Positive rotation in x axis with angle_3
+- d Rotate main branch with angle_3
 - X Do nothing
 - 0 Terminal branch
 - .
 Decrease length and width with f1 and f2 factors